 The Winchester-Frederick County Historical Society ~ Mission and Organization

 The Winchester-Frederick County Historical Society is a non-profit organization of individuals interested in the preservation and expansion of knowledge about the historical and cultural heritage of the Northern Shenandoah Valley, with geographical focus on the City of Winchester and Frederick County, Virginia.
-Click here for a description of the Society's stated Activities.

 The Winchester-Frederick County Historical Society strives to fulfill its mission through these means: